 Performance

 Diet and detritivore species interacted to influence detritivore tissue growth (F=15.243, p<0.005).
 Thus, we analyzed detritivore species separately to understand how each diet impacted them.
 After controlling for estimated initial dry tissue mass, wrack diet influenced Red abalone and Black turban snail growth (Fig. 1: F2,54 = 3.88, p<0.005, F2,54=3.939, p=0.02; respectively), but in opposing directions.
-Replacing Kelp wrack with Devilweed suppressed Red abalone tissue mass by 25% but increased Turban snail tissue mass by 31%.
+Replacing Kelp wrack with Devilweed suppressed Red abalone tissue mass by 25% (p=?) but increased Turban snail tissue mass by 31%.
 The effect on Turban snails was not statistically significant.
 Interestingly, the effect of the mixed diet treatment (i.e. offering consumers Kelp and Devilweed in a 1:1 ratio) was also consumer-specific.
 For Red abalone, a mixed diet had an intermediate effect on tissue mass compared to animals in the no-choice treatments (i.e. Kelp or Devilweed only diets).
 In contrast, Turban snails fed mixed diets grew similar to Devilweed-only treatments and better than Kelp-only treatments.
-Because no choice was ever fully consumed, any mixed-diet effect could not be attributed simply to a the loss of a higher quality food.
+Because no choice was ever fully consumed, any mixed-diet effect could not be attributed simply to the loss of a higher quality food.

 Consistent with Devilweed suppressing Red abalone growth, there was a trend for Devilweed to increase the amount of time it took Red abalone to right themselves (Fig. 2).
 However, after controlling for differences in initial righting time, this effect was not statistically significant (F2,57 =2.091, p=0.133).